marina601/scooter-circle/README.md

 - Once the Submit button has been pressed, the message will appear “Your message has been sent”
 - The form will refresh once the form has been submitted.
 - In the event of an error, the alert will display a message to the user to let them know something has gone wrong and **Submit** button will become disabled once again.
+- **EmailJS** API also send an automated email to the site owner/admin user to let them know a new message has been recieved with user name, email details and a message for easy reply.
 - At the bottom of the page, the user has a link to take them back to the *home* page.

 ##### back to [content](#table-of-content)